-This study established reference values for the maximum 6MWD for healthy children in Brazil.
-The variables that predicted maximum 6MWD were age, weight, Brazilian region, and heart rate variation during the test.
-In addition, the established equations (one for boys and one for girls) predicted the maximum 6MWD when tested on an independent sample.
+This study established reference values for the maximum walking distance in the 6MWT for healthy children in Brazil.
+The variables that predicted the maximum walking distance were age, weight, Brazilian region, and heart rate variation during the test.
+In addition, the established equations (one for boys and one for girls) predicted the maximum walking distance when tested on an independent sample.

 A recently published systematic review20 analyzed the reference values for the 6MWT in healthy children available worldwide through national studies and found that there could be a variation of up to 159 m from one country to the next.
-This difference means that if we use an equation to predict the maximum 6MWD that was established in another country, we could be making a significant interpretation mistake.
-Our study reinforces the need to establish reference values through multicenter representative samples in countries with large territory and cultural diversity, such as the United States of America or Brazil.
+This difference means that if we use an equation to predict the maximum walking distance that was established in another country, we could be making a significant interpretation mistake.
+Our study reinforces the need to establish reference values through multi-center representative samples in countries with large territory and cultural diversity, such as the United States of America or Brazil.